 Residents enjoy three beautiful short seasons and one long, mostly rainy winter, which lasts from November to at least April.
 Temperatures are moderate with summer temperatures in the high 70s and mid 80s, and winter temperatures in the 30s and 40s.
 On average, the area receives 45 inches of rain and five inches of snow per year.
 On the comfort scale, a combination of temperature and humidity, Eugene comes in above the national average.
 The sun shines 140 days of the year.

 There are drawbacks to retirement in Eugene.
-The air quality is well below the national average, and people with allergies or asthma may have a difficult time here.
-The poverty rate is slightly above the national average, but the large student population accounts for much of this.
-The "anything goes" attitude and the number of college students may be too much for some people.
-And, of course, the weather is not everyone's cup of tea.
+The air quality is below the national average, and people with allergies or asthma may have a difficult time here.
+The poverty rate is slightly above the national average, but the large student population accounts for much - but not all - of this.
+The "anything goes" attitude, large number of college students and climate might not be everyone's cup of tea.

 Yet, despite these drawbacks, Eugene's verdant landscape, quirky character and outstanding outdoor recreation entice many a retiree, proving that this "Emerald City" continues to sparkle.